gigatskhondia/engaging_social_media_posts/transresnet/readme.txt

-Sorry could not provide the model, they weigh too much :)
+Sorry could not provide the model, it weighs too much.

 Nevertheless, you can find it yourself here: https://www.parl.ai